 Background Investigation and Referencing

 Candidates are required to sign a release form giving the Court authorization to perform a background investigation in the event that the applicant becomes a finalist candidate.
-The United States Marshals Service performs a background investigation, while referencing is performed by the hiring authority or personnel specialist, on each finalist candidate.
+The Court Personnel Management Division Security Group performs a background investigation, while referencing is performed by the hiring authority or personnel specialist, on each finalist candidate.
 Referencing involves contacting former employers (and other persons as appropriate) to verify job history and performance.
 The current employer is contacted last, and only after verification that the finalist candidate is still interested in the position.

 Position Offer to Finalist(s)